xkr47/ceylon-swing-with-intellij-ui-designer/README.md

 I wanted to create a Swing app in Ceylon and figured I'd give using the UI designer a shot.

+# Compiling & running

+    $ ceylon compile test
+    $ ceylon run test

+# Steps to do it yourself
 Here are the necessary steps to get it to work:

-# Steps
 ## Change IDEA settings
 * From the menu: File -> Settings
 * Navigate to Editor / GUI designer